stanhub3/goldhub/content/_index.md

     bglower:
       color: gray
       shade: "800"
+    description: |
-    description: We Listen To The Players, The Operators , And PAGCOR Guidelines.
+      > We Listen To The Players, The Operators , And Follow PAGCOR Guidelines.
     bgupper:
       color: gray
       shade: "50"